 The RRB administers comprehensive retirement-survivor and unemployment-sickness insurance benefit programs for the nation's railroad workers and their families.
-In fiscal year 2018, the agency paid approximately \$13.1 billion in retirement and survivor benefits to about 540,000 beneficiaries.
+In fiscal year 2019, the agency paid approximately \$13.1 billion in retirement and survivor benefits to about 540,000 beneficiaries.
 The RRB also paid \$100.2 million in net unemployment and sickness insurance benefits.
 Approximately 9,000 railroad workers received unemployment benefits and 15,900 received sickness insurance benefits.

 The RRB contracts with a separate Medicare Part B carrier to process the Medicare Part B claims of qualified railroad retirement beneficiaries.
-As of September 30, 2018, there were about 455,300 railroad retirement beneficiaries enrolled in the Medicare Part B program.
-During fiscal year 2018, the RRB's separate Part B carrier paid nearly \$868 million in claims.
+As of September 30, 2019, there were fewer than 446,300 railroad retirement beneficiaries enrolled in the Medicare Part B program.
+During fiscal year 2019, the RRB's separate Part B carrier paid nearly \$832.4 million in claims.

-The OIG conducts audits, management reviews, inspections of RRB program operations, and provides recommendations for improvement to agency management.
+The OIG conducts audits and management reviews of RRB program operations, and provides recommendations for improvement to agency management.
 The OIG also identifies and investigates cases of waste, fraud, and abuse in RRB programs, and makes referrals for prosecution and monetary recovery actions.

-The OIG is requesting \$13,620,000 in fiscal year 2021 to conduct its independent oversight of agency operations.
-At this level of funding, the OIG will have the resources needed to support a requested staff level of 57 FTEs and to continue its efforts to conduct fraud investigations, identify operational weaknesses, and detect internal control deficiencies in RRB benefit programs.
+The OIG is requesting \$11,728,000 in fiscal year 2022 to conduct its independent oversight of agency operations.
+At this level of funding, the OIG will have the resources needed to support a requested staff level of 54 full-time equivalents (FTEs) and to continue its efforts to conduct fraud investigations, identify operational weaknesses, and detect internal control deficiencies in RRB benefit programs.
 The OIG will also continue its work with agency managers to ensure implementation of corrective actions.

-The fiscal year 2021 budget submission also includes a budget level of \$10,450,000 (equal to a 5 percent reduction below the net Non-Defense Discretionary total provided in the fiscal year 2021 column of the fiscal year 2020 Budget), in compliance with the Office of Management and Budget memorandum of June 21, 2019.
+The fiscal year 2022 budget submission also includes a budget level of \$10,924,000 (equal to a five percent reduction below the net Non-Defense Discretionary total of \$11,499,000 provided the OIG in the Appendix, Budget of the United States Government, Fiscal Year 2021), in compliance with the Office of Management and Budget (OMB) guidance.

-The fiscal year 2021 Performance Budget, including performance statistics at the fiscal year 2021 budget levels, projected performance statistics for fiscal years 2019 - 2020, and actual results for fiscal years 2016 - 2018, is included in this budget document.
+The fiscal year 2022 Performance Budget is included in this budget document and projects performance statistics for fiscal years 2020 - 2022 and provides actual results for fiscal years 2017 - 2019.